lux563624348/HiC_Hubs/README.md

 It starts from HiC Interaction pairs, then generating network and clustering.
 Finally ranking all clusters by their interaction change.

 ## Documentation
-The official documentation with usage is under development.
+The official documentation is under development.

 ## System Requirements
 ### Hardware Requirements